Physics-regularized neural network of the ideal-MHD solution operator in Wendelstein 7-X configurations: Introduction

 \gls{W7X} is currently the largest stellarator experiment in operation.
 Its scientific mission is to assess the stellarator line on the path towards a fusion reactor~\cite{Grieger1993}.
 The configuration space of \gls{W7X} provides a large experimental test bed, however, only nine reference configurations are mainly investigated~\cite{Andreeva2002}.
 Experimental time is limited, and priorities must be established to fit financial and human resources.
 Flight simulators provide a parallel and cheaper path to explore and exploit current and future experiments~\cite{Fable2021,Morris2022}.
 In a stellarator, \num{3}D \gls{MHD} equilibria bound the accuracy and cost of simulation.

-Faster and differentiable \gls{MHD} solvers would allow a more extensive exploration of the stellarator optimization space.
-Stellarator optimization involves the search of an optimal magnetic field to confine the plasma.
-The number of degrees of freedom is usually large \mbox{$\sim\orderof{\num{e2}}$}~\cite{Xanthopoulos2014,Landreman2022a}.
-The computational cost of the objective function, which is largely dominated by solving the \gls{MHD} equations, limits the extent to which we can explore the optimization space.
-Moreover, when using a finite-differences method to approximate the gradient of the objective function, the number of function evaluations scales linearly with the degrees of freedom.
-According to recent works, each optimization run requires up to \orderof{\num{e3}} function evaluations~\cite{Xanthopoulos2014,Paul2018,Paul2021}.
+Differentiable and less expensive \gls{MHD} equilibrium solutions would allow a more extensive exploration of the stellarator optimization space , in which the number of degrees of freedom is usually large \mbox{$\sim\orderof{\num{e2}}$}~\cite{Xanthopoulos2014,Landreman2022a}.
+The computational cost of the objective function, which is largely dominated by deriving ideal-\gls{MHD} equilibria, limits the extent to which we can explore the optimization space.